Hazelmere - Guildford

 Hazelmere - Guildford has limited levels of nearby infrastructure activity, ranking in the 15thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 27 projects likely to affect the region.
-Notable initiatives include Hazelmere Interchange, METRONET East High Wycombe Housing Development, Forrestfield / High Wycombe Industrial Area, and Great Eastern Highway Bypass Interchanges Project.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch identified 27 projects likely impacting the area.
+Key projects include Mills Park Redevelopment (City of Swan), Hazelmere Interchange, METRONET East High Wycombe Housing Development, and Forrestfield / High Wycombe Industrial Area.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.